ga4gh/gks-common/schema/gks-common/def/Agent.rst

 **Computational Definition**

-An observable characteristic or trait of an organism.
+An autonomous actor (person, organization, or computational agent) that bears some form of responsibility for an activity taking place, for the existence of an entity, or for another agent's activity.

     **Information Model**

-Some Phenotype attributes are inherited from :ref:`common:DomainEntity`.
+Some Agent attributes are inherited from :ref:`Entity`.

     .. list-table::
        :class: clean-wrap